 The terms crown and bridgework refer to a variety of tooth reconstruction techniques.

-Crowns, often referred to as caps, are placed over what remains of a natural tooth after the tooth is prepared by the dentist.
+Crowns, often referred to as caps, are placed over what remains of a natural tooth after the tooth is prepared by the comprehensive dentist.

 Crowns replace missing natural material, and replicate or improve the patients’ original appearance and bite.